outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 1. Dnsmasq serves as a smart DNS service, maintaining domain sets: blocked domain set, non-blocked domain set, and sub-sets.
 2. A relevant kernel Ipset is created in respond to each domain set.
-3. Dnsmasq updates blocked Ipsets on the fly.
+3. Dnsmasq updates Ipsets on the fly.
-4. Iptables set a MARK on Ipsets.
+4. Iptables set MARK on Ipsets.
 5. Iproute2 rules and tables route packets based on Iptables MARK.

 # Iproute2 Tutorial